Salus populi suprema lex esto: Uses

 It also appears on many coats of arms, sometimes in variant forms such as Salus populi suprema lex, or Salus populi suprema est. In the United Kingdom, these coats of arms include the City of Salford, the London Borough of Lewisham, Eastleigh, Harrow, Southport, Lytham St. Anne's, Mid Sussex, West Lancashire, Swinton and Pendlebury, Urmston and Willenhall;

-It is the motto of the Thomas R. Kline School of Law of Duquesne University.

 The motto was featured on the masthead of the Irish medical journal Medical Press and Circular.

 The monument to the 1914-1918 1940-1945 Belgian infantry (place Poelaert, Brussels) includes on its western face (opposite to the avenue Louise) salus patriæ suprema lex.

 A misquotation, Salus publica suprema lex, was used as an epigraph for the third pamphlet of the White Rose.

+The banner of the Polish Straż Marszałkowska contains the similar phrase Salus rei publicae suprema lex (Latin: "The safety (or welfare) of the republic is the supreme law").

+It is prominently engraved on the front of Walworth Town Hall, former headquarters of the Metropolitan Borough of Southwark, and its successor administration, Southwark Borough Council.

+The final canon 1752 of the 1983 Code of Canon Law of the Catholic Church contains the words "prae oculis habita salute animarum, quae in Ecclesia suprema semper lex esse debet" (having before his eyes the welfare/salvation of souls, which in the Church ought always to be the supreme law).
+This is often interpreted as an adaptation of Cicero's epithet to canon law..